5 Approaches to Remove Characters from the Right in Excel

-We can remove characters from the right using either formulas, commands, or VBA scripts.
+We can remove characters from the right in Excel using either formulas, commands, or VBA scripts.
 I have discussed 5 approaches in total to remove characters from the right in Excel.
 Hope you will find your desired solution after reading this article.

-Case #1: Remove Specified Number of Characters from the Right in Excel
+Remove Specified Number of Characters from the Right in Excel

 If you already know how many characters you want to remove from the right, you can use the LEFT and LEN functions to do that.